-Cost of Solar Power Continues Massive Drop
+Cost of Solar Panels Continues Massive Drop

-Solar energy continues to dominate headlines, and with good reason — it’s clean, it’s effective, and it’s cheaper than ever.
+The cost of solar panels continues to dominate headlines, and with good reason — solar power is clean, it’s effective, and it’s cheaper than ever.

 Solar in the 1970s to 1980s